mdavids/rfc/content/draft-davids-forsalereg-04.md

 .# Abstract

-This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above, is for sale.
+This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above is for sale.
 This approach offers the advantage of easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.

 {mainmatter}

 # Introduction

 Well-established services [@RFC3912; @RFC9083] exist to determine whether a domain name is registered.
-However, the fact that a domain name exists does not necessarily mean it cannot be obtained; it may still be for sale.
+However, the fact that a domain name exists does not necessarily mean it is unavailable; it may still be for sale.

 Some registrars and other entities offer mediation services between domain name holders and interested parties; however, for domain names not for sale, such services may be unnecessary.

 This specification defines a simple and universal method to ascertain whether a domain name, although registered, is available for purchase.
 It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is for sale.

-The TXT record RRtype [@!RFC1035] that is created for that purpose **MAY** contain a pointer, such as a URI [@RFC8820], allowing interested parties to obtain information or contact the domain name holder for further negotiations.
+The TXT record RR type [@!RFC1035] that is created for that purpose **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@RFC8820], allowing interested parties to obtain information or contact the domain name holder for further negotiations.

 With due caution, such information can also be incorporated into automated availability services.
 When a domain name is checked for availability, the service can indicate whether it is for sale and provide a pointer to the seller's information.